 The second DIAMET campaign took place at a time of exceptionally strong flow across the North Atlantic and vigorous cyclone activity over northwestern Europe, both in terms of storm frequency and intensity.
 The DIAMET flights were the first aircraft missions with comprehensive cloud instrumentation to sample the strong wind region south of a cyclone center.
 IOP8 took the investigators into the extreme winds of extratropical cyclone Friedhelm, which had a T-bone frontal structure with bent-back warm front.
 A phenomenon of particular interest was the cloud and precipitation banding in the strong wind (southern) quadrant of the storm.

 The FAAM aircraft traversed this region between 2000 and 700 m altitude crossing three cloud bands, two of which were precipitating at the time.
 The clouds were found to be of mixed phase with high number concentrations of secondary ice crystals in the form of columns, consistent with ice multiplication by the Hallett-Mossop (splintering) process.
-Between the bands, sublimating ice particles were found in places which gave instantaneous diabatic cooling rates of up to 4 K hr-1, in a region where (according to dropsonde 4) the atmosphere was close to neutral convective stability below 800 mb (2 km).
+Between the bands, sublimating ice particles were found in places which gave instantaneous diabatic cooling rates of up to 4 K hr-1, in a region where (according to dropsonde 4) the atmosphere was close to neutral convective stability below 800 hPa (2 km).

 The horizontal wind speed was lower within the cloud bands than in the clear air between.
 At 840 hPa, diabatic heating (deduced from the microphysical measurements) occurs where the wind speed dips, indicating that saturated updrafts are transporting lower momentum air from the boundary layer below.
 However, wind measurements from automatic weather stations at the ground also show a dip in wind speed as rainbands pass overhead.
 Thus a link exists between precipitation banding and wind speed throughout the lowest 2 km.
 Further work is under way to understand the dynamical reasons for the bands and their characteristic spacing.